 UNKNOWN: that indicates any unspecified errors.
 In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED.

 FAILURE: that this trigger encountered an error during delivery or processing and is deemed permanently undeliverable.
-In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED.

 EXPIRED: that the validity period expired when processing the device triggering request.
 In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_EXPIRED.